KaffeDiem/kaffediem.github.io/projects.md

 permalink: /projects/
 ---

+---

 ### dIM Chat
-##### Send offline messages
+##### Send offline messages on iOS

 ![dIM Icon](/dim/icon.png "dIM icon")

 dIM is a decentralised instant messenger.
-It sends messages with Bluetooth to your contacts over a peer to peer network.
+It sends messages with Bluetooth to your contacts over a mesh network.
 The content of messages is encrypted such that only the sender and receiver can access the content.
+This allows for activists to communicate safely and family to connect during natural disasters.

 [More](https://www.dimchat.org "Go to dimchat.org")